ssc-spc-ccoe-cei/aws-guardrails-cac-solution/doc/CONFORMANCE_PACK_IMPLEMENTATION.md

 The existing inline `AWS::Config::OrganizationConformancePack` resource would be replaced by an `AWS::CloudFormation::Stack` resource that delegates to `ConformancePackPartitions.yaml`.
-Critically the **logical name `ConformancePack` would be preserved**, so the existing `EvidenceCollectionComponents` `DependsOn: ConformancePack` reference still resolves without modification.
+Because the resource `Type` changes (Config pack → nested stack), the logical ID is **renamed** from `ConformancePack` to `ConformancePackStack` — CloudFormation forbids in-place `Type` changes on a given logical ID.
+The `EvidenceCollectionComponents` `DependsOn: ConformancePack` reference is updated to `ConformancePackStack` in the same commit.

 The nested stack receives only the per-partition account-list `!GetAtt`s from the partitioner; whether each pack is created is